 - Pulmonary emboli: Extremely rare; a blood clot that travels to the blood vessels in the lung.

-6) How can I control swelling after browlift surgery?
+How do I control swelling after an eyebrow lift?

 Swelling is normal following surgery.
 Some measures to reduce the amount of swelling include: a) Try to keep your head above the level of your heart at all times for the first 2 weeks.
 Dr Jason recommends a large wedge that elevates your back and your head. b) Use cooling measures such ice water soaked gauze or ice water in a ziplock for the first 48-72 hours.
 Your skin should just feel cool to the touch.
 Avoid anything completely frozen such as gel packs as this can cause damage to your skin. c) Avoid activities that involve bending over or straining.
 You should also minimize your salt intake as much as possible after surgery.
 Ideally you should ingest no more than 1-2 grams per day for the first 3 months after surgery.
 All of these measures combined will help minimize the amount of swelling you encounter following surgery.

 What can I expect after a brow lift?

 Although every patient is unique, here is a general idea of what to expect after brow lift surgery with Dr. Jason Roostaeian:

 - Numbness in the scalp and brow area are normal and will disappear over the next few months.
 Some swelling and bruising are to be expected.
 If you develop extreme redness, pain, fever, or sudden swelling in one area of the scalp or brow, please call the office.
 If you have any problems or concerns, please call us.